andferrari/PAINTER.jl/doc/source/functions.rst

     PDATA2,OIDATA2 = painterload(filename)

-  The current version of the save function cannot save, and so load, the Optim structure OPTOPT and the pointer to the user defined plot function.
-To warmstart the algorithm, the user must redefine an OPTOPT structure and call the ``painter(...)`` with the personalized plot function as argument otherwise the default plot function is used.
+  The current version of the save function doesn't save the pointer to the user defined plot function.
+To warmstart the algorithm, the user must call the ``painter(...)`` with the personalized plot function as argument otherwise the default plot function is used.

 .. function:: painterfitsexport(filename::ASCIIString,PDATA::PAINTER_Data, OIDATA::PAINTER_Input)